astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 <img class="lazyload" data-srcset="/images/illustrations/astrology-lunar-nodes-dragon.png 1x, /images/illustrations/astrology-lunar-nodes-dragon@2x.png 2x, /images/illustrations/astrology-lunar-nodes-dragon@3x.png 3x" alt="The lunar nodes as dragon’s head and tail">

 The Rahu-Ketu movement resembles a huge celestial serpent that moves in a wavy up and down manner and periodically swallows the Sun or the Moon.
-The ascending node is held responsible for swallowing the Sun while the descending node is held responsible for the Moon eclipses.
+The ascending node is held responsible for swallowing the Sun while the descending node is held responsible for lunar eclipses.
 In its entirety the Rahuketu serpent is responsible for influencing the lives of the humans.

 Arab, Greek and eventually Western astrology adopted the image of the serpent-dragon and the nodes became also known as the **Dragon’s Head** and the **Dragon’s Tail**.